Financial Literacy and Perceived Economic Outcomes

 We explore the relationship between financial literacy and self-reported economic outcomes using survey data from the United States.
-Our dataset includes a large number of covariates from the National Financial Capability Study, and we use a new econometric technique developed by Hahn et al. (2018a) to test whether changes in financial literacy are positively related to changes in economic outcomes while controlling for confounders utilizing a Bayesian regression model with strong shrinkage (Carvalho et al., 2010).
-The estimate of the treatment parameter on financial literacy is positive, and the regularized regression treatment effect estimates provide more confidence about this finding than ordinary least squares.
-The results also provide empirical evidence for Lusardi et al. (2017)’s conclusion that well-educated individuals gain from financial literacy education.
+Our dataset includes a large number of covariates from the National Financial Capability Study (NCFS), widely used by literacy researchers, and we use a new econometric technique developed by Hahn et al. (2018), designed specifically for causal inference from observational data, to test whether changes in financial literacy infer meaningful changes in self-perceived economic outcomes.
+We find a negative treatment parameter on financial literacy contrary to the presumption in many empirical studies, and consistent with the recent work of Netemeyer et al. (2018).
+We conclude with a discussion of heterogeneity of the financial literacy treatment effect on household income, gender and education level subpopulations.
+In general, we do not find the effect of more financial literacy is to raise perceived economic outcomes.

-Keywords: Financial Literacy, Economic Outcomes, Treatment Effect Estimation, Machine Learning
+Keywords: Financial Literacy, Economic Outcomes, Treatment Effect Estimation

 JEL Classification: D1